Updated 2020 (July)

 This stick vacuum weighs 10lbs and costs about $50, a good value for the work it does.
 It’s backed by a two-year limited warranty.

 The Bissell PowerEdge gets high marks for the powerful vacuum suction that removes pet hair quickly and we consider it the best vacuum for tile floors if that is your main shopping criteria.
 The biggest negatives for many are the relatively short cord and the fairly small dirt cup that makes frequent emptying a necessity.
 Large amounts of pet hair can clog the intake port if it isn’t cleaned out regularly.

 Shark DuoClean Rocket Corded Ultralight Upright Vacuum Review

-The Shark DuoClean Rocket Ultralight Upright Vacuum has a slightly deceptive name because it is not a traditional style upright vacuum, but more like hand-held vacuum which can also be used in upright position.
+The Shark DuoClean Rocket Ultralight Upright Vacuum has a slightly deceptive name because it is not a traditional style upright vacuum, but more like hand-held vacuum that can also be used in upright position.
 So effectively, and what’s great about it, is that you’re getting a two-in-one – a vacuum that’s good for flooring and that is also light enough for you to reach up and vacuum right up to the ceiling (if you really need to!).

 Top features of the Shark DuoClean Rocket Ultralight Upright Vacuum HV382 vacuum include: